-- What does an edge testbed look like? - A lot like a cloud: all the features you know and love but via containers - Not like a cloud at all: location, location, location -- cameras, actuators, software defined radios (SDRs) - network, hardware, privacy limitations - CHI@Edge: mixed-ownership devices managed via an SDK via a virtual site but otherwise very similar tried and true interface - Practice makes perfect: listen to users and adjust - How to build an edge testbed - Familiar challenges: access management, secure network connections, resource management, and other sharing considerations - New challenges: remote locations, power/networking constraints, peripheral devices - Leverage existing investment in (1) open source (OpenStack), and (2) Chameleon
+- What does an edge testbed look like? - A lot like a cloud: all the features you know and love but via containers - Not like a cloud at all: location, location, location (...and network to that location!) -- cameras, actuators, software defined radios (SDRs), etc. - CHI@Edge: mixed-ownership devices managed via an SDK by a virtual site - Practice makes perfect: listen to users and adjust - How to build an edge testbed quickly - Familiar challenges: access management, secure network connections, resource management, and other sharing considerations - New challenges: remote locations, power/networking constraints, peripheral devices - Leverage existing investment in (1) open source (OpenStack), and (2) Chameleon